 Fortunately, wearing the climate sign that day in college did eventually lead me to others.
 My teacher, who turned out to be an environmental activist, connected me with a new, youth-led climate justice organization called the Sunrise Movement.

 Last February, in what feels like another lifetime, I joined them and other organizers in the movement to knock on doors in New Hampshire’s primary and get young people to vote.
 My pitch was succinct: “Are you sad about climate change?”
 “Me, too.”
-“Vote.”
+“Vote for Bernie.”

 I’ll never forget the night of the New Hampshire primary.
-Wide-eyed, we stared at projectors showing the results coming in.
-When it became clear that our work had made a difference, we broke into song and dance, laughter and tears.
+Wide-eyed, we stared at projectors showing the results coming in, calculating how many voters we'd contacted vs. Bernie's margin of victory.
+When it became clear that we had won, that our work had made a difference, we broke into song and dance, laughter and tears.

 I know of nothing more life-affirming than a dance floor filled with young people who’ve exhausted themselves in struggle for a worthy cause, who’ve just worked their asses off to change the world.
 We were a bunch of young, scrappy, grieving kids who came together and transformed our collective grief into something remarkable, into healing.
 And, for a brief moment, into victory.

 Part of what makes this moment particularly challenging is that coronavirus has made it difficult to access the one thing that has kept me grounded and hopeful throughout the years: community.

 Nowadays, we aren’t supposed to get within six feet of other people, let alone dance with each other or knock on strangers' doors.
 But the planet hasn’t stopped cooking just because there’s a pandemic.
 In fact, the climate crisis and coronavirus are intersecting in disturbing ways that often land heaviest on communities already overburdened by racism, economic exclusion, and environmental degradation.